bem/bem-core/common.docs/bemjson/bemjson.en.md

 As a format, BEMJSON has fewer restrictions than JSON.
 Arbitrary JavaScript expressions are all valid BEMJSON.

-The specific character of BEMJSON as a data format consists in the adherence to the above listed naming conventions for fields in objects (in what concerns the representation of BEM entities and HTML) as well as the object nesting rules.
+BEMJSON differs from other data formats in its adherence to the above listed naming conventions for fields in objects (in what concerns the representation of BEM entities and HTML) as well as the object nesting rules.